-The default package_id() uses the settings and options directly as defined, and assumes semver behavior for dependencies requires.
+The default package_id() uses the settings and options directly as defined, and assumes semantic versioning for dependencies defined in requires.

-This package_id() recipe method can be overriden to control the package ID generation.
-Within the package_id() method we have access to the self.info object, which is the actual object being hashed for computing the binary ID:
+This package_id() method can be overridden to control the package ID generation.
+Within the package_id() we have access to the self.info object, which is the one that is hashed to compute the binary ID and contains:

 - self.info.settings: Contains all the declared settings, always as string values.
-We can access/alter the settings.
-E.g: self.info.settings.compiler.version. - self.info.options: Contains all the declared options, always as string values.
-E.g: self.info.options. shared.
+We can access/alter the settings. e.g. self.info.settings.compiler.version. - self.info.options: Contains all the declared options, always as string values too. e.g. self.info.options. shared.

-Initially, this info object will contain the original settings and options, stored as strings.
-They can be changed without constraints, to any other string value.
+Initially this info object will contain the original settings and options, but they can be changed without constraints to any other string value.

-For example, if you are sure your package ABI compatibility is fine for GCC versions > 4.5 and < 5.0, (just an example, not a real case) you could do this:
+For example, if you are sure your package ABI compatibility is fine for GCC versions > 4.5 and < 5.0 you could do this: